A Brief History of Army Counterintelligence

 The terrorist attacks on 9/11 and the subsequent War on Terrorism which took the U.S. military to Iraq & Afghanistan, reinforced ACI's role in thwarting international terrorist organizations and terrorist intelligence networks.
 Because of this, the mission of Army Counterintelligence became more vital than ever.

-2021: USACIC Established
+2021: ACIC Established